 Security vs. Liberty, a look at post-9/11 counterterrorism policies.

 Through Many Lives: The Aging Brain, for the series The Secret Life of the Brain.

 The Orphan Trains, an episode of the American Experience series.

 The World That Moses Built, a biography of Robert Moses.

 Nothing To Fear, about FDR, for the series The Century.

-Ed spent three years as a staff producer and writer in the TV production unit of The New York Times, where he made documentaries for Showtime, National Geographic and the Discovery Channel.
-Ed has also produced short videos for the PBS website, Mount Sinai Hospital and Harvard Business School.
-He lives in New York City.
+Ed spent three years as a staff producer and writer in the TV production unit of The New York Times, where he made documentaries for Showtime, National Geographic and the Discovery Channel, including Searching for the Roots of 9/11 with columnist Thomas Friedman.